-Excluding the pension reserve total restricted income funds have increased in year by £187k and unrestricted income reserves increased by £77k a total movement across revenue funds of £264k.
+Excluding the pension reserve total restricted income funds have increased in year by £217k and unrestricted income reserves increased by £64k a total movement across revenue funds of £282k.

-As at 31 August 2022 the net book value of fixed assets was £8,511k (2021: £8,533k) and movements in tangible fixed assets are shown in note 15 to the financial statements.
+As at 31 August 2023 the net book value of fixed assets was £8,544k (2022: £8,511k) and movements in tangible fixed assets are shown in note 15 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of NMAT.
-The restricted fixed asset fund includes cash of £130k in relation to unspent CIF funding which will be spent post year end.